agile-ts/documentation/docs/main/Introduction.md

 ## 👋 Introduction

-AgileTs is a global, simple, well-tested State Management Framework implemented in TypeScript.
+AgileTs is a global, simple, well-tested State Management Framework implemented in Typescript.
-It's more flexible and boilerplate-free than frameworks like Redux and has a powerful approach to reducing the codebase size through a centralized memory design pattern.
+It offers a reimagined API that focus on **developer experience** and allows you to **quickly** and **easily** manage your States.
+Besides States, AgileTs offers other powerful classes which make your life easier.
 The philosophy behind AgileTs is simple:

 ### 🚅 Straightforward
 Write minimalistic, boilerplate-free code that captures your intent.